DataIntellectTech/TorQ-Finance-Starter-Pack/docs/jupyternotebook.md

 ## Installing Ubuntu on Virtual Machine
    Follow the installation instructions for Ubuntu [here.](https://theholmesoffice.com/installing-ubuntu-in-vmware-player-on-windows/)

 ## Setting up Jupyter Notebooks with Python3 on Ubuntu
  <!---
    [comment]:(Not completely correct atm)
    -->
    * Install Python3
    For versions of Ubuntu 17.10 and above, Python3.6 is installed by default.
+   Check Python3 is installed with
+   `$ python3 --version`
-   For other operating systems, follow installation steps for Python3 [here.](https://realpython.com/installing-python/)
+   To install Python3 for other operating systems, follow installation steps [here.](https://docs.python-guide.org/starting/installation/)

    * Install appropriate Python package installer
-   Pip3 is recommended for Python package installation.
+   Pip3 is recommended for Python package installation, it should already be installed if Python 3 >= 3.4 is installed.
+   To upgrade pip for Linux
+   `pip3 install -U pip`
    `sudo apt install python3-pip`
    <!---
    [comment]:(Not 100% sure if pip/pip3 is best for this set-up) -->